-Kids Love More Than Just Candy
+Kids Enjoy More Than Candy

-The biggest downside though to bouncy balls, is that they might not really be great for really young children, you know, the ones that still stick everything in their mouths.
+The biggest downside though to bouncy balls is that they might not really be great for really young children, you know, the ones that still stick everything in their mouths.
 So just be aware of that.

-Tattoos, whether glow in the dark or just regular are always a child favorite.
+Tattoos, whether glow in the dark or just regular are always a kid favorite.
 They can be given to younger and older kids, so you don't have to fret too much about that, and they are incredibly fun!

-Most children usually enjoy getting all of the above mentioned treats as alternatives to candy.
+Most children usually enjoy getting all of the above-mentioned treats as alternatives to candy.
 In most cases they don't even really realize that they didn't receive something sweet to eat, all they see is something "cool" to go and play with.